-The following year he moved to Hollywood to give acting a serious try--though continuing to teach in the L.A. public schools.
-Small roles in movies and TV continued for David until he performed in his first stage play... and his pursuit of acting would take him on another wondrous voyage.
+Intrigued by the film-making process, the following year David moved to Hollywood to give acting a serious try--though continuing teaching three more years in the L.A.
+Unified Public school system.
+Bit parts in movies and TV continued until David performed in his first stage play... igniting his pursuit of acting to take him on another wondrous voyage.

-Orange has co-starred in two Broadway plays--Knockout, opposite Oscar nominee actor Danny Aiello, the other Torch Song Trilogy, alongside Harvey Fierstein who won the Tony Award for Best Actor and also Best Play.
+Orange went on to co-star in two Broadway plays--Knockout, to understudy and perform in role opposite Oscar nominee actor Danny Aiello, the other play Torch Song Trilogy, alongside Harvey Fierstein which was a huge long-running hit after garnering the Tony Award for "Best Play" of the Year.

 Over a 30-year career, David has acted in 300 television commercials, numerous film credits including a dozen TV episodic guest starring roles, Movies of the Week and several feature films-- among them Star Trek VI--the Undiscovered Country.
 His humorous cameo appearance as "Sleepy Klingon" Wolten has developed a Trekkie/Sci Fi fan following, and he has guest appeared at numerous Sci Fi Conventions